 - Accept Responsibility.
 Nobody is perfect.
 Be willing to admit to any wrongdoing on your part and offer a way to make it right.

 - Propose a Solution.
 Try to come up with a way to fix the issue that all parties can be happy with.
-But don’t make compromises you are not okay with, just to make them happy.
+But don’t make compromises you are not okay with just to make the customer happy.